VuchinaSystems/crowdtilt-api-spec/README.md

 It is important to understand that the Tilt API is a layer of abstraction on top of payment processors.
 Currently, we support [Balanced Payments](https://www.balancedpayments.com/), which is well-suited for single-project sites like Lockitron, or multi-project services such as Kickstarter.
-Support fo [Stripe](https://stripe.com/) and [BrainTree](https://www.braintreepayments.com) is coming soon.
+Support for [Stripe](https://stripe.com/) and [BrainTree](https://www.braintreepayments.com) is coming soon.

 When interacting with a payment gateway, the focus is highly transactional and payment-based.
 We consider a payment to be simply a part of a whole.
 Our API